 1. Get invested in your favorite hobby

-The experts worldwide have one golden tip for all those struggling to lay the foundation of strong emotional health – improvement of one’s self-esteem.
+The experts worldwide have one golden tip for all those struggling to lay the foundation of strong emotional health – the improvement of one’s self-esteem.
 So yeah, do not find it surprising to see all these below-listed tips that are majorly focused on perking up your self-confidence.
 And the best way to do that is by starting with doing something that you happen to be great at.

 2. Reach out to people, make new friends